ravi-kumar7/documentation/docs/bank-connect/react.md

-# Bank Connect: React Client SDK
+# BankConnect: React Client SDK
 The React Client SDK helps user submit their bank statements via upload or net banking credentials in your React application.

 ## See in action